My parents read to us – A LOT. And I always envisioned myself reading to my kids, I figured all kids love books and stories.

 But, my son is a little too busy for sitting quietly and listening.
 I could never get him to sit with me and look at a book for more than 10 seconds until my sister in law sent him a couple of books for Christmas – Dear Zoo and The Very Hungry Caterpillar – and my kiddo fell in love with those books.
 These are a couple of the best books for 18 – 24 months!

-I went on a hunt for a few more lift the flap books like Dear Zoo, and interactive books for toddlers in general… ‘cus if that’s what it takes to get my son interested in books, then that’s what I want!
+I went on a hunt for a few more lift the flap books like Dear Zoo, and interactive books for toddlers in general… ‘cus if that’s what it takes to get my son interested in books (I want to encourage reading at a young age), then that’s what I want!

 If you are also wondering how to make storytime interactive for your busy kiddos, you will love this list!

 Best Lift the Flap Books for Preschoolers (books like dear zoo!)

 Who: Peek-a-Flap Board Book

 Great for kids who love their books a little more… vigorously.
 This one has thick chunky flaps that won’t rip right off or bend too fast.
 (12 flaps.)

 Similar to above, a good solid board book.
 Have fun finding all the animals in the bard!
 (10 flaps).

 I love learning books in general, and animal books are always fun because you can teach animal sounds while you teach animal names.
 With 50 flaps (!!!) to lift, this one keeps little people occupied for more than a minute.